ThomasMertes/seed7/src/read_me.txt

   makefile which uses unix shell commands (e.g. mk_msys.mak or mk_cygw.mak) or take care that the 'make' program uses cmd.exe (or command.com) to execute the commands.
+  Errors such as

+    hi.c:28:21: error: version.h: No such file or directory

+  indicate that you forgot to run 'make depend' before running 'make'.
+Since such an attempt produces several unneeded files it is necessary now to run 'make clean', 'make depend' and 'make'.

   When you got other errors I would like to know about.
 Please send a mail with detailed information (name and version) of